GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/ubuntu/index.rst

 Ubuntu from sources
 ===================

-This guide describes how to install the GovReady-Q server for CentOS 7 or greater from source code.
+This guide describes how to install the GovReady-Q server for Ubuntu 20.04 or greater from source code.

 .. note::
-    Instructions provide basic guidance on setting up GovReady-Q on an Ubuntu 16.04 server with Nginx.

-    These instructions have not been recently tested.
+    Instructions applicable for Ubuntu 20.04 LTS (Focal Fossa) Tested on an `Ubuntu focal-20200423 Docker image <https://hub.docker.com/_/ubuntu>`__.

 Installing required OS packages
 -------------------------------

-These commands should be run from the root directory of the GovReady-Q code repository.

-GovReady-Q calls requires Python 3.6 or higher to run and several Linux packages to provide full functionality.
+GovReady-Q requires Python 3.6 or higher and several Linux packages to provide full functionality.
 Execute the following commands:

 .. code:: bash

-   # upgrade apt-get
+   # update package list
-    apt-get update && apt-get upgrade -y
+   sudo apt-get update

    # install dependencies
+   DEBIAN_FRONTEND=noninteractive \
-    apt-get install -y \
+       sudo -E apt-get install \
-        unzip \
+       unzip git curl \
-        python3 python-virtualenvpython3-pip \
+       python3 python3-pip \
        python3-yaml \
-        nginx uwsgi-plugin-python3supervisor \
-        memcached \
-        graphviz
+       graphviz pandoc \
+       language-pack-en-base language-pack-en

    # to generate thumbnails and PDFs for export, you must install wkhtmltopdf
    # WARNING: wkhtmltopdf can expose you to security risks.
 For more information,
    # search the web for "wkhtmltopdf Server-Side Request Forgery"
-   read -p "Are you sure (yes/no)? " ; if [ "$REPLY" = "yes" ]; then apt-get install -y wkhtmltopdf ; fi
+   read -p "Are you sure (yes/no)? " ; if [ "$REPLY" = "yes" ]; then sudo apt-get install wkhtmltopdf ; fi

-    # optional install gcc to build the uWSGI Python package.
-    sudo yum install gcc

 Installing GovReady-Q
 ~~~~~~~~~~~~~~~~~~~~~